top of page

 Join the Sustainability Systems Week

-The sessions will take place online each day at 17:30 CET, making them accessible to participants from across Europe.
+The sessions (in English) will take place online each day at 17:30 CET, making them accessible to participants from across Europe.

 Participation is free of charge, and open to tourism professionals, SMEs, and stakeholders interested in advancing sustainability in tourism.